On the cohomology of p-adic analytic spaces, II: The $C_{\rm st}$-conjecture: The category

 \begin{remark} (i) The existence of the exact sequence $0\to {\mathbb W}^{>-\infty}\to {\mathbb W}\to {\mathbb W}^{-\infty}\to 0$ makes it possible to show that a decreasing sequence of BC's is stationary: indeed, if $({\mathbb W}_n)_{n\in\N}$ is such a sequence, then $\dim({\mathbb W}_n)$ is decreasing and bounded below by $0$, hence is constant for $n\geq N$.
 It follows that ${\mathbb W}_N/{\mathbb W}_n$ is of dimension~$0$ and hence is a quotient of ${\mathbb W}_N^{-\infty}$.
 Since ${\rm ht}({\mathbb W}_N/{\mathbb W}_n)$ is increasing and bounded by ${\rm ht}({\mathbb W}_N^{-\infty})<\infty$, one concludes that ${\mathbb W}_N/{\mathbb W}_n$ is constant for $n$ big enough, and that so is ${\mathbb W}_n$.

-(ii) One can also use a presentation to reduce to the case ${\mathbb W}={\mathbb V}^d$, and then argue by induction on $d$ using the fact that a sub-BC of ${\mathbb V}^1$ is either ${\mathbb V}^1$ of a finite dimensional $\Q_p$-vector space.
+(ii) One can also use a presentation to reduce to the case ${\mathbb W}={\mathbb V}^d$, and then argue by induction on $d$ using the fact that a sub-BC of ${\mathbb V}^1$ is either ${\mathbb V}^1$ or a finite dimensional $\Q_p$-vector space (\cite[Prop.\,7.13]{CB} ou~\cite[Prop.\,2.1]{CF}).
 This proof applies verbatim to almost $C$-representations. \end{remark}

 \begin{lemma} {\rm (\cite[Prop.\,2.4]{CF})} A sub-BC ${\mathbb W}$ of ${\mathbb V}^N$, containing no ${\mathbb V}^1$, satisfies $\dim({\mathbb W})<{\rm ht}({\mathbb W})$ or, equivalently, has slopes~$<-1$. \end{lemma} \begin{proof} We will use the equivalence ${\rm Coh}^-_X\simeq{\cal{BC}}$.
 By decomposing ${\mathbb W}$ as a direct sum of stable BC's, it suffices to prove the statement for ${\mathbb U}_\lambda$, with $\lambda=\frac{d}{h}>0$ (here we used the fact that ${\mathbb W}$ does not contain ${\mathbb V}^1$).
 This amounts to showing that, if $f: {\mathbb U}_\lambda\to {\mathbb V}^N$ is an injective map then $h>d$.
 Passing to the category ${\rm Coh}^-_X$, we see that we need to show that if a map $f^{\flat}: \so(\lambda)\to \iota_{\infty,*}C^N$ is injective on global sections then $h>d$.
 But this map factors as